fg-research/website/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst

     and treatment of cardiovascular diseases.
 With the development of wearable ECG sensors, it has become possible to monitor a patient's heart condition continuously and in real time.
-However, it is impracticable for healthcare professional to manually review such a large amount of ECG readings.
+However, it is impracticable for healthcare professional to manually review such a large amount of data.
 Machine learning algorithms can automate the process of ECG analysis, reducing the need for manual inspection by healthcare professionals.
     </p>